satyamshxkla/satyamshxkla/README.md

 ### Hi there 👋
-Myself Satyam Shukla and I'm a sophomore at IIT Guwahati.
+Myself Satyam Shukla and I'm a sophomore at IIT Guwahati
-I’m currently working on Fake Currency Detector Project based on Machine Learning.
-I’m currently learning Data Structures and Algorithms.

 <!--
 **satyamshxkla/satyamshxkla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.